MarianRadu27/nutrition-project/README.md

 ### Food Search

-Users can search for food items stored in the PostgreSQL database.
+Users can search for food items stored in the MySQL database.

 ### Meal Nutrition Calculator